fiq/music-listing-react/README.FROM-RAF.md

 * I considered using Obect.assign, however it's better to fix the problem and did not would to give a false impression of my appraoch
 * I seem to have created the project using node 6; have typically been using 8, but it onlys seems to run with 6 currently
 * Would investigate and upgrade otherwise.

+## Tools

+* ./build.sh to build a container an alpine container at node 6
+* ./setup.sh to flip to the correct node version with nvm (assumes you are using nvm)
+* ./startServer.sh - wrapper for nvm use && npm start